echeran/smile-of-murugan/webbook/chapter13.md

 several instances to prove that Kampaṉ obviously knew and used these poems.
-It is, however, interesting to notice the fact that, "while the Tamils have gone on attempting *Mahābhāratas*, no man has dared to attempt the *Rāmāyaṇa* after Kamban", 1 though there were *Rāmāyaṇas* before him.
+It is, however, interesting to notice the fact that, "while the Tamils have gone on attempting *Mahābhāratas*, no man has dared to attempt the *Rāmāyaṇa* after Kamban",[^no-attempt-ramayanam-after-kamban] though there were *Rāmāyaṇas* before him.

+[^no-attempt-ramayanam-after-kamban]: The Jesudasans, op. cit.
+183.

 Second: The *Irāmāvatāram* of Kampaṉ is one of the few Tamil literary works which were well-known outside Tamilnad.
 It was